ATFutures/who3/calibration/README.md

-Calibration of UPTHAT (the Urban Planning and Transport Health Assessment Toolkit) relies primarily on new high performace software (Padgham 2019) for analysing dynamic movement through urban areas.
+Calibration of UPTHAT (the Urban Planning and Transport Health Assessment Toolkit) relies primarily on new high performace software (Padgham and Peutschnig 2019) for analysing dynamic movement through urban areas.

 This manuscript details procedures developed for calibrating UPTHAT estimates of both pedestrian and cyclist densities along individual